 The Transat CIC – single-handed ocean racing at its best.
-Up to 3,400 miles of open water from Europe to the USA.
 It is a challenge dominated by the progression of low pressure systems sweeping across the north Atlantic that produce the headwinds that define this classic race.

 What's so tough about The Transat CIC?
 It's neither the longest nor the most dangerous of the professional solo ocean races yet it still has a fearsome reputation.
 Why?